timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 direction.
 "1" corresponds to the IWFR phase retrieval method [L. J. Allen, W. McBride, N. L. O'Leary and  M. P. Oxley, Ultramicroscopy 100 (2004) 91-104.].
 "2" corresponds to the CTF-L2 phase retrieval method [D. Paganin, A. Barty, P. J. Mcmahon and K. A. Nugent, Quantitative phase-amplitude microscopy.
 III.
 The effects of noise, J. Micros.
 (2004) 51-61.]
-"3" corresponds to the phase retrieval from a single intensity according to phase = -0.5 * log(Intensity).
-"4" corresponds to the phase retrieval from a single intensity distribution according to phase = -0.5 * sqrt(Kmax^2 - K^2), where K is the contrast function, K = 1 - Intensity, and Kmax is the maximum value of the contrast function for this defocused image.
+"3" corresponds to the retrieval of conjugated phase from a single defocused image as Phase~ = -0.5 * (Intensity / I0 - 1).
+"4" corresponds to conjugated phase retrieval from a single defocused image as Phase~ = -NF^(-1) + sqrt[NF^(-2) + (Intensity / I0) - 1].
+Here NF is the Fresnel number
+NF = lambda * z / (2 * PI * sigma^2).
+Additional factors may appear depending on Parameter 13.
 When input defocused complex amplitudes are specified in Parameter 2, the 2D phase retrieval step is skipped.

 Parameter 11 specifies if the phase-retrieved defocused complex amplitudes are to be saved in